robotopia-x/research/tutorials.md

   - Patrol around
   - Find and attack the incoming enemies

+## Tutorial 5
+> Introduction to events -> marker / enemy

+1. Marker
+  - Place marker
+  - React to marker event and go to position

+2. Enemy
+  - React to enemy event
+  - Go to enemy
+  - Attack enemy

+## Tutorial 6
+> Final "real" fight against computer enemy

+#### - Combine all learned skills to defeat your enemy!

 # What do others have ?
 > code.org / codecombat.com